This is the third edition of All Alexander’s Women by Robbert Bosschart (ASIN: B07B4HSQ1B). It is rare and

 the Great looking at this world conqueror from an entirely different and

-unusual angle: the women that were part of his life in one way or another.
+unusual angle: the women who were part of his life in one way or another.
 This

 is what Robbert Bosschart has accomplished.